-Climbing and access information for this peak is found on page 342. peak.
+Climbing and access information for this peak is on Page 342 of the book.
 Please note that private property issues have impacted the access set forth in the book.
-Livingston Douglas provided updated access information which can be found on the Peak 10126 (Clear Creek Peak) page.
+Livingston Douglas provided updated access information which can be found on the Peak 10126/Clear Creek Peak page.

 Rick Baugher suggests this name to commemorate H.B.
-Carpenter, GLO surveyor, who mile marked this section of the Idaho/Montana border between 1904 and 1906.
+Carpenter, GLO surveyor, who mile-marked this section of the Idaho/Montana border in 1904-1906.
 Use the link for Rick Baugher below to read more about Mr. Carpenter.
-Farther down the page you will find Livingston Douglas’ Northwest Ridge/Northwest Face route.
+Farther down the page, you will find Livingston Douglas’ Northwest Ridge/Northwest Face Route.
+USGS Morrison Lake

 Northwest Ridge/Northwest Face, Class 2 by Livingston Douglas

 Climb this route from Clear Creek Peak.
 Please consult the South Ridge Route (Class 2) for a description of the route to the summit of Clear Creek Peak.
-From the summit of Clear Creek Peak, descend east-northeast on easy scree then tundra to reach the Clear Creek Peak/Mount Carpenter saddle at 9,700′.
+From the summit of Clear Creek Peak, descend ENE on easy scree then tundra to reach the Clear Creek Peak/Mount Carpenter saddle at 9,700 feet.
 From the saddle, scramble up easy tundra and scree to the gentle summit of Mount Carpenter.
 An ID/MT Boundary Post marks the high point.

-Date of Climb: 7/19/17.
-I used this section of the ridge to traverse from Mount Carpenter to Gilcrest Peak. -Descent Route: From the summit of Mount Carpenter, descend the ridge crest North then Northeast down to Pass 9695.
-Skirt the W side of the ridge crest to avoid some minor rocky outcrops and minor cliff bands.
+I used this section of the ridge to traverse from Mount Carpenter to Gilcrest Peak.
+From the summit of Mount Carpenter, descend the ridge crest north then northeast down to Pass 9695.
+Skirt the west side of the ridge crest to avoid some minor rocky outcrops and minor cliff bands.
 This entire route follows the Continental Divide.

 Longitude: -113.04659 Latitude: 44.54549